 Font Face and Family: Unfortunately, you can’t change either the font face or the font family.
 All ePubs generated by Draft2Digital will appear in the system default Serif font for any given device.

 Scene Breaks: If you’d like more space between a heading or other element, you can insert a scene break.
 A scene break is roughly the equivalent of 3 empty lines.
-To force a scene break, simply use 2-3 hard returns at the end of a section or before the next section.
+To force a scene break, simply use 2-3 hard returns in between lines of text.
 It doesn’t matter if you use 2 or 3 returns, the result will be the same either way.
 One hard return does nothing.

-Page Breaks: If you want to force a page break, you can insert a page break in Word or simply use 4 or more hard returns.
+Page Breaks: If you want to force a page break, you can insert a page break in Word or simply use 4 or more hard returns in between lines of text.
 Be advised that breaking a page will ALWAYS result in a chapter break in your final navigation document, so we typically only advise using page breaks between chapters or front/end matter elements.

 Block Formatting: For non-fiction works, we do have the ability to apply block formatting to your book.
 Block formatting prevents all indentation at the beginning of any paragraph, regardless of its location.
-This setting can only be applied by our Customer Support or Operations team and will apply to the entire book.
-You must contact Customer Support and ask that this style be enabled for a specific book if you want block formatting applied.
+This setting can be applied by selecting the D2D Block or Textbook template style to your book on Step 3 Preview of the book uploading process.

-Block Quotes: If you’ve got a poem or other section you’d like to call out as a block quote while leaving the remainder of the text intact, you can create a block quote by selecting the desired text and indenting it slightly using the paragraph tools in Word—0.2 inches will suffice.
+Block Quotes: If you’ve got a poem or other section you’d like to call out as a block quote while leaving the remainder of the text in a narrative fiction format, you can create a block quote by selecting the desired block of text and indenting it slightly using the paragraph tools in Word—0.2 inches will suffice.
 That will slightly inset the text and override the default indentation properties.

 General Image Advice